plafer/plafer.github.io/_drafts/linearity.md

 the vectors get mapped: the matrix maps the basis vectors to the output vector space, and then (using L1 and L2) it takes the linear combination of those to figure out where a given vector lands!

+I now encourage you to go re-watch 3Blue1Brown's videos on [linear transformations and matrices](https://youtu.be/kYB8IZa5AuE), and on [change of basis](https://youtu.be/P2LTAUO1TdA).
+Hopefully, you will see them in a new light!